 If you find yourself groggy and waking up tired, you might not be getting enough quality sleep.
 Not only is getting a good night's sleep beneficial but, it can help you fight illness, lower the risk of illnesses, help you to stay alert and focused throughout the day.
 It can be challenging to determine the amount of sleep you get each night.

-Sleep trackers are designed to track sleeping patterns, monitor various health aspects, and provide helpful tips to improve the quality and amount of sleep you are receiving each night.
+They are designed to track sleeping patterns, monitor various health aspects, and provide helpful tips to improve the quality and amount of sleep you are receiving each night.
 Some provide users feedback based on their sleep performance.

-There are two common types of sleep trackers on the market today: wearable and non-wearable sleep trackers.
+There are two common types of trackers on the market today: wearable and non-wearable sleep trackers.
 Deciding on a tracker comes down to what you’ll be comfortable with.
-Some users can find wearable trackers to be bothersome, while others have no issues.
+Some users find wearable trackers to be bothersome, while others have no issues.

 A wearable sleep tracker can be found in many different forms.
-The most commonly utilized wearable sleep trackers include a watch or bracelet.
+The most commonly utilized wearable trackers include a watch or bracelet.
 However, they can also be found in the form of a headband, chest strap, and even a ring.